cap-js/docs/java/observability.md

 <!--- Migrated: @external/java/700-observability04-metrics.md -> @external/java/observabilitymetrics.md -->
 ### Spring Boot Actuators { #spring-boot-actuators }

-Metrics are mainly referring to operational information about various resources of the running application, such as HTTP sessions and worker threads, JDBC connections, JVM memory including GC statistics and so on.
+Metrics are mainly referring to operational information about various resources of the running application, such as HTTP sessions and worker threads, JDBC connections, JVM memory including garbage collector statistics and so on.
 Similar to [health checks](#spring-health-checks), Spring Boot comes with a bunch of built-in metrics based on the [Spring Actuator](#spring-boot-actuators) framework.
 Actuators form an open framework, which can be enhanced by libraries (see [CDS Actuator](#cds-actuator)) as well as the application (see [Custom Actuators](#custom-actuators)) with additional information.